This 4 day suggested itinerary has been provided by Greater Port Macquarie

 Seventeen beaches, river systems, coastal rainforest and National Parks are just some of the top reasons to visit Greater Port Macquarie

 .
-Those looking for a challenge can tackle Werrikimbe National Park
+Those looking for a challenge can tackle Werrikimbe National Park, a World Heritage

 The original custodians of Greater Port Macquarie